 The following assignments are those that have been incorporated into this class to not only teach you course content, but to also enable you to demonstrate learning associated with the KVCC General Education Outcomes.
-(See the section on General Education Outcomes in the Course Requirements section of this syllabus)
+(See the section on General Education Outcomes at the beginning of this syllabus)

 - Local Politics Special Assignment

 - Ethics and Religion Special Assignment

 - Academic Reading Special Assignment

-- Service-Learning Project
+- Public Service Announcement Project

 It is critical that you review the information I have provided for each of these assignments in the course website.
+While the assignments are not particularly